Stat-Wizards/Forcasting-A-Time-Series-Stock-Market-Data/README.md

 # 1369 3280.459 3369.550
 # 1370 3292.106 3391.974
 ```
-For a more detailed code [visit here.](https://github.com/Stat-Wizards/Forcasting-a-Time-Series-Stock-Market-Data)
+To get the code of the above two results [visit here.](https://github.com/Stat-Wizards/Forcasting-a-Time-Series-Stock-Market-Data)

 Finalizing our ARIMA model we do a quick test and train set approach dividing the close price data.
 We select our train set as the 70 percent of our dataset.
 The test set y the 30 remaining percent of the dataset.
 ```{r}